Boyd, Thomas Wesley

 George Perry (born 17 August 1897 at 5 Lawnbrook Square, Belfast)

 Thomas Wesley Boyd enlisted on 14 April 1909 and he served as a Private in the 2nd Battalion, Royal Inniskilling Fusiliers (No. 9637).
 In 1911 he was stationed in Mandora Barracks, Stanhope Lines, Aldershot where he served under Major General H.M.
 Lawson.
 During the First World War he served overseas before being transferred to the Military Foot Police (No. P17899).
 Thomas Wesley Boyd and Margaret Taylor of 71 Westland Street, Belfast were married on 9 September 1918 in St. Anne’s Church of Ireland Cathedral, Belfast and he was discharged from the MFP on 25 March 1919.
+Then he served with the Royal Ulster Constabulary (RUC) in County Fermanagh for 17 years.
+When he retired from the police he became an official in the Employment Exchange.

 During the Second World War Thomas Wesley Boyd served with the Royal Artillery.
 He was 48 years old when he died of a gastric ulcer in Holywood Military Hospital on 2 December 1939 and he was buried on 5 December 1939 in Holywood Cemetery.
 There is an inscription on his CWGC headstone: